Cleveroad/SlidingTutorial-Android/README.md

 <img src="https://www.cleveroad.com/public/comercial/SlidingTutorial.gif" />

+Read our <a href="https://www.cleveroad.com/blog/case-study-sliding-tutorial-for-android-by-cleveroad">Case Study: Sliding tutorial for Android by Cleveroad</a>

 Applied parallax effects will make your product presentation look like Google apps tutorial.

 All you need to do is: